enel-gdh-educational/katacoda-scenarios/version-control/remotes/08-merge_w_conflict.md

 You will see Git throwing an error due to modification made on *new_feature.py* You can use:

 - `git checkout --ours <file name>` to keep local version of the file
 - `git checkout --theirs <file name>` to keep remote version of the file
 - Launch *mergetool* using command `git mergetool` to edit resulting file

 If you use *mergetool* in the upper part of the screen you will see:

 - on the left side: the file in your local folder
 - on the right side: the file in remote folder

+In this case you want to keep your version

 - Run `git checkout --ours <file name>` to keep local version of the file
 - Add file to staging area
 - Commit
 - Push to remote *new_branch*

+Verify content in remote folder:

+- Go to git repository `/s/remote-location/1/`
+- Switch to branch *new_branch*
+- Use `git pull origin new_branch` to align with remote branch
+- Print content of file *new_feature.py*